beatunes/plugin-samples/acousticbrainzmood/README.md

 ## beaTunes plugin to derive moods from AcousticBrainz.org

-This plugin requires [beaTunes](http://www.beatunes.com/) 4.6.9 or later, but most likely won't work with beaTunes 5.
+This plugin requires [beaTunes](http://www.beatunes.com/) 5.0.0 or later.
+It's purely for illustration as similar functionality is already built into beaTunes 5.

 ## Installation